-Odor Pumping equipment - For each zone, nozzles will be spaced at 10' spacings. - The recommendation is to center the pump and then "tee" into the line to run equal distances in both directions.
+• For each zone, nozzles will be spaced at 10' spacings.

+The recommendation is to center the pump and then "tee" into the line to run equal distances in both directions.
 The pump is designed to receive a 24v on/off signal from a windmeter/weather station (included).
-The nozzles are size .025" and flow .029 GPM (1.74 GPH) - Nozzles and tubing to be attached to the outside roof-edge of the buildings.
-12" copper nozzle extensions will bring each nozzle away from the buildings. - It is assumed that the pumping units will be placed indoors within the Boiler room.
-The unit and will require 230v, 3-phase, 20-amp power.
-Valley Crest Farms will need to supply a minimum of 4 GPM clean city water at 40 psi to the pumping units.
-The systems will be constructed of high-pressure hoses and brass/SS double-filter nozzles.
-Because of the high pressure (~1000 PSI.) of our unique delivery system, the nozzles will be spaced to 10-foot centers.
+The nozzles are size .025" and flow .029 GPM (1.74 GPH).

+- Nozzles and tubing will be attached to the outside roof-edge of the buildings.
+12" copper nozzle extensions will bring each nozzle away from the buildings. - It is assumed that the pumping units will be placed indoors within the Boiler Room.
+The unit will require 230v, 3-phase, 20-amp power.
+Ceres Farm will need to supply a minimum of 4 GPM clean city water at 40 psi to the pumping units.
+The systems will be constructed of high-pressure hoses and brass/stainless steel double-filter nozzles.
+Because of the high pressure (~1000 PSI) of our unique delivery system, the nozzles will be spaced to 10-foot centers.